t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Results

-We emphasize that the result came out from the same algorithmic settings of t-METASET shared with the other cases, except for the quality functions.
+We emphasize that the two results came from the same algorithmic settings of t-METASET shared with the other cases, except for the quality functions.
 Hence, the two case studies, investigated with respect to different datasets and different quality functions, demonstrate that t-METASET has fulfilled the mission: growing task-aware yet balanced datasets by active learning.